 - 1. The unit is not supplied with a mains lead allowing you to use IEC distribution of mains cables of your choice.
-Any mains cable used must fulfill the following: - I. Refer to the ratings label on the rear of the unit and always use suitable mains cords. - II.
+Any mains cable used must fulfil the following: - I. Refer to the ratings label on the rear of the unit and always use suitable mains cords. - II.
 The unit should ALWAYS be earthed with the earth on both IEC sockets (when both are used). - III.
 Please use a compliant 60320 C13 TYPE SOCKET.
 When connecting to supply outlets ensure that appropriate sized conductors and plugs are used to suit local electrical requirements. - IV.
 Maximum cord length should be 4.5m (15'). - V. The cord should bear the approval mark of the country in which it is to be used. - 2.
 The appliance coupler is used as the disconnect device, ensure that it is connected to an unobstructed wall outlet. - 3.
-The unit is designed for connection to single phase supplies only. - 4.
-The clear markings regarding redundant power supplies detailed on the unit must be transferred into the installation to ensure both power sources are removed before qualified personnel service the unit. - GB The apparatus shall be connected to mains socket outlets with a protective earthing connection - DEN Apparatets stikprop skal tilsluttes en stikkontakt med jord, som giver forbindelse til stikproppens jord - FIN Laite on liitettävä suojamaadoituskoskettimilla va rustettuumpistorasiaan - NOR Apparatet må tikoples jordet stikkontakt - SWE Apparaten skall anslutas till jordat uttag
+The mains inlets are designed for connection to a single phase AC supply however each inlet can safely be connected to a separate phase of a three phase mains supply.
+Warning: if connected to separate phases up to 400V potential phase to phase may be present. - 4.
+The clear markings regarding redundant power supplies detailed on the unit must be transferred into the installation to ensure both power sources are removed before qualified personnel service the unit. - GB The apparatus shall be connected to mains socket outlets with a protective earthing connection - DEN Apparatets stikprop skal tilsluttes en stikkontakt med jord, som giver forbindelse til stikproppens jord - FIN Laite on liitettävä suojamaadoituskoskettimilla va rustettuumpistorasiaan - NOR Apparatet ma tikoples jordet stikkontakt - SWE Apparaten skall anslutas till jordat uttag